How to use the command 'libtool' (with examples)

 --mode=execute

-: The path to the program or library that needs to be executed.
+: The location of the program that needs to be executed or tested.

 Use case 4: Install a shared library